 Make Dietary Changes

 A healthful diet can help your body and mind.
-Making healthy choices gives fuel to help your body work at its best.
+Making healthy choices provides fuel to help your body work at its best.
 It also gives your body nutrition to help heal it faster.
 Eating the right foods will also make you feel better.
-This will also help you keep within a normal weight range.

-Cancer and how it’s treated can make you feel less hungry.
+Cancer and its treatments can make you feel less hungry.
 Make the most of the calories you eat.
 A dietitian can help you with common eating problems.
 They can also help you plan meals.

 - Boosting your energy level